Pomax/are-we-flying/docs/index.md

     this.setState({ flying });
     if (flying && !wasFlying) {
       this.setState({ crashed: false, MSFS: true });
+      this.#flightInfo = new FlightInformation(this.server.api);
       const { flightModel, flightData } = await this.#flightInfo.update();
       this.setState({ flightModel, flightData });
-      // start polling for updates:
+      // start polling for regular updates:
       this.#poll();
     }
   }